arturi/Bookmarklets/README.md

 ### Installation

 #### Desktop
-Just drag link after “Install:” to your bookmarks bar.
+Just drag the Install link to your bookmarks bar.

 #### Mobile devices
 1. Hold and copy the Install link or copy code from the source.